Mehreen-Israr/PriceGuard/README.md

 # PriceGuard
-A User Experience project that followed all the steps—from user research and interviews to wireframing, prototyping, and testing
+A User Experience project that followed a complete design process—from user research and interviews to wireframing, prototyping, and usability testing.

-With grocery prices rising by 8.5% annually (source: market data), many individuals struggle to maintain budgets.
-Rising grocery prices due to inflation are making it difficult for people to stay within budget   while maintaining a nutritious diet.
-Many people struggle to track price trends, compare costs across stores, and make informed purchasing decisions.
-Without reliable and easy to use tools, people often overspend, face financial strain, or compromise on essential groceries.
+With grocery prices rising by 8.5% annually (source: market data), many individuals are finding it increasingly difficult to stick to budgets while maintaining a nutritious diet.
+People often struggle to track price trends, compare costs across stores, and make informed purchasing decisions.

-PriceGuard aims to solve this issue by using technology to provide real-time grocery price tracking, budget-friendly recommendations, and smart spending insights.
-It promotes responsible consumption (UN SDG 12) and helps mitigate the impact of inflation which makes it contribute to food security and affordability (UN SDG 2).
+Without reliable, user-friendly tools, many end up overspending, experiencing financial stress, or compromising on essential groceries.

+PriceGuard addresses this issue by providing:

+🔄 Real-time grocery price tracking

+💡 Budget-friendly product recommendations

+📊 Smart spending insights

+The app supports UN Sustainable Development Goal 12 (Responsible Consumption and Production) and contributes to UN SDG 2 (Zero Hunger) by helping users make smarter, more affordable food choices — especially in times of inflation.

 ## 🔗 Figma Designs